1483 - Shoreditch Village Phase 2

 - Large diameter truck sewer approximately 5m below ground level crosses the site.
 Foundations designed to bridge over the sewer with piles either side.

-- Exposed steel frame exoskeleton forming facades.
-Steelwork designed minimise cold bridging and to allow for thermal differential moments of the frame.
+- Exposed steel frame exoskeleton forms the facades with the steelwork designed to minimise cold bridging and to allow for thermal differential moments of the frame.

 Client: Brockton CapitalArchitect: AHMM